AjayGoel1830/Election-Dapp-CFD-2019/README.md

 A data set of Aadhar card (containing fingerprints) and voter ID card to validate the students.

 ## Technology we would be using
-Azure blockchain.
+- Azure Blockchain
-- HMTL.
+- HTML
-- CSS.
+- CSS
-- Bootstrap Framework.
+- Bootstrap
-- Api’s for datasets.
-- Solidity language.
+- Solidity
-- And more.